openshift/enhancements/enhancements/machine-api/control-plane-machineset-vertical-scaling.md

     - `type`: `prometheus`, `cpu` or `memory`.
     - `Prometheus`:
       - `serverAddress`: https://thanos-querier.openshift-monitoring.svc.cluster.local:9092
-      - `metricName`: Specifies the name to identify the metric in the `external.metrics.k8s.io` API.
+      - `query`: Specifies the Prometheus query to use.
       - `threshold`: Specifies the value that triggers scaling.
-      - `query`: Specifies the Prometheus query to use.
       - `authModes`: Specifies the authentication method to use.
 Should support at least *basic*, *bearer* and *tls* authentication.
-      - `ignoreNullValues`: false
+      - `ignoreNullValues`: Specifies how the trigger should proceed if the Prometheus target is lost.
+        - If true, the trigger continues to operate if the Prometheus target is lost.
+This is the default behavior.
+        - If false, the trigger returns an error if the Prometheus target is lost - this will degrade the operator.
       - `unsafeSsl`: Specifies whether the certificate check should be skipped.
     - `cpu`:
       - `value`: Load average value that determines if scaling has to occur.